Skip to main content

 Review the generated configuration

-The top-right panel shows the check_type, action, tool_names, and conditions that the assistant produced.
-This is what will actually be enforced.
+The top-right panel shows the check_type, action, tool_names, and conditions the assistant produced.

 3